Differentially Private Bilevel Optimization: Efficient Algorithms with Near-Optimal Rates: Private convex bilevel optimization

 See Appendix~\ref{app: lower bounds} for the proof.
 A key challenge is in constructing the right $f$ and $g$ to chain together the $x$ and $y$ variables and obtain the desired $\lfy D_y$ scaling term.

-\begin{remark}[Bilevel SO lower bounds] One can obtain lower bounds on the excess population risk that are larger than the excess empirical risk bounds in Theorem~\ref{thm: lower bound} by an additive $\lfx D_x (1/\sqrt{n})$, via the reduction in~\cite{BassilyFeTaTh19}.
-This implies the near-optimality of our scheme in \eqref{eq: reg exp mech} for DP bilevel convex SO (c.f.
-Theorem~\ref{thm: reg exp mech conceptual}). \end{remark}
+\begin{remark}[Bilevel SO lower bounds] One can obtain lower bounds on the excess population risk that are larger than the excess empirical risk bounds in Theorem~\ref{thm: lower bound} by an additive $\lfx D_x (1/\sqrt{n})$, via the reduction in~\cite{BassilyFeTaTh19}. \end{remark}